FRemeeus/hashgroup/README.md

 Furthermore there is a script that saves important parameters of the trained models.
 These parameters include: accuracy on training set per epoch, loss on traing set per epoch, accuracy on validation set per epoch, loss on validations et per epoch and a confusion matrix.

-By: J. Argelo, A.M.
+By J. Argelo, A.M.
 Bos, S.J.
 Kiesouw, F. Remeeus, P.W.J de Wolf